-Be sure to follow exactly the instructions of your eye care professional and manufacturers' labeled lens care instructions for the proper use and care of your contact lenses and lens care products, including lens cases.
-Failure to do so may put you at significant risk of developing a serious eye infection.
+- Be sure to follow exactly the instructions of your eye care professional and manufacturers' labeled lens care instructions for the proper use and care of your contact lenses and lens care products, including lens cases.
+Failure to do so may put you at significant risk of developing serious eye problems.